Nokia handset sale hammers hedge funds

 Viking Global Investors LP, Maverick Capital LTD, Blue Ridge Capital LLC and Lone Pine Capital LLC also featured among Nokia's biggest shortsellers.

-Based on the number of shares being shorted and Tuesday's jump in the price, the losses for hedge funds for the day could represent up to 640 million euros, according to Reuters calculations.
+Based on the number of shares being shorted and Tuesday's jump in the price, the losses for hedge funds for the day could represent up to 640 million euros ($843 million), according to Reuters calculations.

 "You are looking at something which is much more predictable and therefore less interesting for the hedgies," said Mirabaud Securities analyst Susan Anthony.
 "Nokia would be smaller, but more profitable."